 Water: Requires well-drained soil, and only moderate watering.
 The soil should be allowed to dry between watering, rather than kept perpetually damp.

-Flowers: Produces a pink flower spike in spring.
+Flowers: Produces a flower spike with tiny pink, trumpet-shaped flowers in spring.

 Propagation: By removing and replanting offsets or leaves.